 The importance of our graduating senior rituals, specifically Senior Assembly & Signing Day, cannot be measured in words.
 They advance a counter narrative that challenges society's centuries old images and stereotypes of young Black & Brown men.
 Quite often, Black & Brown men are type casted as athletes or entertainers or are demonized and criminalized by the media.
-Our Senior Assembly and Signing Day rituals provide us with an opportunity to publicly recognize and celebrate our young, intelligent, Black, Brown & Beautiful men for making the decision to be college bound, as a result of their dedication, commitment and focus.
+Our Senior Assembly and Signing Day rituals provide us with an opportunity to change the narrative by publicly recognizing and celebrating our young, intelligent, Black, Brown & Beautiful men for making the decision to be college bound, as a result of their dedication, commitment and focus.
 At Signing Day, our eligible seniors will publicly announce the four-year college/university that they will be attending in the Fall to continue their education

-Senior Tropaia (Required attendance): BRZ: Tuesday, May 25th | ENG: Wednesday, May 26th | WEST: Thursday, May 27th (6pm - 8pm at the Campus)
+Senior Tropaia (Required attendance): Wednesday, May 15th (6pm - 8pm at TBD location)

-Senior Tropaia is an Urban Prep Academies ritual that serves as a year-end annual ceremony for the graduating seniors to gather with their families and brothers from their specific campus.
-Senior Tropaia is the only campus specific graduating senior event that the graduating seniors, teachers, pride leaders, staff and administration are able to share time and memories amongst each other.
-There will be several awards and superlatives given during this ceremony.
+Senior Tropaia is an Urban Prep Academies ritual that serves as a year-end annual ceremony for the graduating seniors to gather with their families, brothers, teachers, Pride Leaders, staff and administration from the entire Urban Prep Network.
+This time is to celebrate their journey and acknowledge the graduating seniors with several awards and superlatives during this banquet like ceremony.
 The Salutatorian will give formal remarks.

-Senior Exams: Tuesday, June 1st & Wednesday, June 2nd, 2021
+Senior Exams: Tuesday, May 21st and Wednesday, May 22nd

 Seniors are expected to be on time for Community in full uniform.
 Seniors are dismissed at 1:30pm or immediately after completing exams for that day.
-Exams not taken or made up by 4:45pm on Wednesday, June 2nd will result in an F on that exam.
+Exams not taken or made up by 4:45pm on Wednesday, May 22nd will result in an F on that exam.
 Tardiness or absences on a scheduled exam date will negatively impact the ability to receive additional Commencement Ceremony tickets.

-In Community on Tuesday, May 31st, the Principal will inform any senior if he has been exempt from any exams.
+In Community on Monday, May 20th, the Principal will inform any senior if he has been exempt from any exams.
 A senior can only be exempt from an exam if he has a grade of 93 or above in a particular class after all assignments have been graded before the beginning of exams.
 Being exempt from an exam can only be confirmed by the Principal.

-Commencement Rehearsal & Verification of Completion of College Enrollment Checklist to Pick-UP Commencement Tickets: Friday, June 17th
+Commencement Rehearsal & Verification of Completion of College Enrollment Checklist to Pick-UP Commencement Tickets: Thursday, May 30th

 Attire: Full School Uniform.
 No earrings.
-On time attendance and completion of the first three bullet points from the Class of 2022 College Enrollment Checklist is required to participate in Commencement and to obtain allotted amount of Commencement tickets.
-Each student can receive UP to 18 tickets.
-Attendance is required to participate in Commencements and to obtain Commencement tickets.
+On time attendance and completion of the first three bullet points from the Class of 2024 College Enrollment Checklist is required to participate in Commencement and to obtain allotted amount of Commencement tickets.
+Attendance is required to participate in Commencement and to obtain Commencement tickets.

-Class of 2022 Commencement Ceremony
+Class of 2024 Commencement Ceremony

-Seniors with Fs on their transcript or in PowerSchool Quick LookUP as of Thursday, June 3rd will not be allowed to participate in Prom or any other senior activities, including Commencement.
+Seniors with Fs on their transcript or in PowerSchool Quick LookUP as of Friday, May 24th will not be allowed to participate in Prom or any other senior activities, including Commencement.